The best gifts for every woman in your life

 _______________________________________________________________________________

 This necklace is the ultimate bang for your buck.
 Delicate and beautiful, the Elisa pendant comes in dozens of stone and chain hue combinations and is beloved by its users.
-It's got more than 17,000 positive reviews, after all!
-We love the price point, too, with nearly all the options coming in between $50 and $85.
+It has more than 17,000 positive reviews, after all!
+We love the price point, too, with nearly all the options falling between $50 and $85.

 _______________________________________________________________________________